 Municipalities may develop guidance and outreach activities to inform residents with irregular or insecure immigration status regarding the possibility of regularising their status, and on the steps to follow to secure regular status.
+Several cities such as Ghent and Milan are in the process of putting in place a one-stop-shop, similar to the Barcelona one (see Box 8) on migration related services.

-• The Greater London Authority (GLA), in partnership with specialised NGOs and with the support of philanthropic charities, developed two sets of guidance aimed at supporting young Londoners who have been living and growing up in the city with insecure immigration status to secure a legal right to residence in the UK.
+- In the City of Ghent, local outreach services work closely together with the federal service Reach Out of Fedasil to find and to inform migrants with irregular migration status about their options. - The Greater London Authority (GLA), in partnership with specialised NGOs and with the support of philanthropic charities, developed two sets of guidance aimed at supporting young Londoners who have been living and growing up in the city with insecure immigration status to secure a legal right to residence in the UK.
 Both sets of guidance are hosted on the website of the Mayor of London.
 One set of guidance is aimed at informing young Londoners about their rights and how to receive professional support in London.
 The other set supports professionals helping young Londoners in changing their immigration status.
 In addition, the guidance directs irregular migrants to relevant local civil society organisations according to their advice needs.
 The expertise necessary for developing the guidance was secured through a secondment of civil society experts within the city administration, funded by philanthropic organisations.
-In addition, the GLA carried out outreach activities including hosting a 'Young Londoners Forum' for young people with insecure status and workshops for the city's officials and professionals.45
+In addition, the GLA carried out outreach activities including hosting a 'Young Londoners Forum' for young people with insecure status and workshops for the city's officials and professionals.94

-Box 7: A one-stop-shop for migration-related services: Barcelona's Services Centre of Assistance to Immigrants, Emigrants and Refugees (SAIER)
+Box 8: A one-stop-shop for migration-related services: Barcelona's Services Centre of Assistance to Immigrants, Emigrants and Refugees (SAIER)

-• The City of Barcelona has developed a one-stop-shop where migrants (including irregular migrants), but also emigrants and refugees, may obtain information and access a variety of migration-related services for free.
+The City of Barcelona has developed a one-stop-shop where migrants (including irregular migrants), but also emigrants and refugees, may obtain information and access a variety of migration-related services for free.
 The goal is to provide comprehensive assistance to migrants and potential emigrants through one integrated structure.
 SAIER thus provides general assistance on immigration (including on accessing shelters), emigration, asylum and voluntary return.

-SAIER's services to immigrants (regardless of status) include the following: welcome services and general information about the city of Barcelona; immigration legal advice and support for documentation procedures; labour legal advice; orientation for labour insertion; training; provision of information on accessing housing, recognition of foreign qualifications and licenses, and how to access education services and courses on Catalan and Spanish; assistance with voluntary returns; and information on how to access social care for certain categories of socially vulnerable migrants with irregular status.
+SAIER's services to immigrants (regardless of status) include the following: welcome services and general information about the City of Barcelona; immigration legal advice and support for documentation procedures; labour legal advice; orientation for labour insertion; training; provision of information on accessing housing, recognition of foreign qualifications and licenses, and how to access education services and courses on Catalan and Spanish; assistance with voluntary returns; and information on how to access social care for certain categories of socially vulnerable migrants with irregular status.